-Trezor is essentially a miniature device, with a size of a keychain or thumb, and you can easily connect it to your computer with a USB cable.
+Trezor is essentially a miniature device, a size of a keychain or thumb, and you can easily connect it to your computer with a USB cable.
 The fact that it stores your crypto assets offline in cold storage makes Trezor more secure than other wallets, even if you connect the device to a malware-infected computer.

 Trezor supports ERC-20 tokens and more than 2,000 additional cryptocurrencies, such as Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Zcash (ZEC), Bitcoin Cash (BCH), and DASH.
 This hardware wallet is compatible with Windows, Mac, and Linux operating systems.

-How Does a Hardware Wallet Work?
+How Does Trezor Wallet Work

 Hardware wallets provide offline storage for your private keys.
 Using your hardware wallet, you can access the blockchain on which your digital currencies are stored and use the keys to verify your access to your cryptocurrency balance.